imhelle/yii-disqus-comments/README.md

         ),
         ...
 ```
-The shortname is a specified name for your site that you will get by registering it on https://disqus.com/admin/create/
+The shortname is a specified name for your site that you should get after registering on https://disqus.com/admin/create/

-The API Key you can receive by registering your application on https://disqus.com/api/applications/, it is required for using Disqus Api
+The API Key you'll receive by registering your application on https://disqus.com/api/applications/, it's required for using Disqus Api.

 For easy use a synchronization console commands you can add it to your commandMap in console config:
 ```php